Backend

 Phoenix Ascend is assembled from small, well-scoped services.
 Each layer does one thing; together they hold medical-grade data without forcing engineers or clinicians to trust the layer above.

-Every reading follows the same route — captured, validated, stored in time-series tables, and rendered for the role requesting it.
+Every telemetry payload follows the same route: captured, validated, stored in time-series tables, and rendered for the role requesting it.

 Most platforms check permissions once, at the application layer.
 We built four independent gates — if one is compromised, the others still hold.